gabssnake/observablehq-docs/docs/learn/cell-modes.md

 For a bit more oomph, use two asterisks or underscores to create bold text: `**important**` turns into **important**.

 You can create hyperlinks with this pattern: `[Observable](https://observablehq.com)`, which turns into a link pointing to [Observable](https://observablehq.com).
 This might look complicated, but there are two shortcuts for this:
-- Select the text you want to use for the link and select Cmd-K/Ctrl-K to insert the link code.
+- Select the text you want to use for the link and select <Keys set="Mod-K" /> to insert the link code.
 Then you can paste the URL and get the link.
 - Or simply select your link text and paste a URL.
 Observable will insert the correct Markdown code for you.

 There's more markup, for example to create lists, which are simply lines starting with dashes or asterisks, like so: